nguyntony/Digital-Crafts-Classes/react/frontend-prep/frontend-prep.md

 You have to create a closure inside of the inner most .then call and you are defining an anonymous fn that uses variables defined from the outer function, that is the difference between a closure and an anon fn.

+## Higher Order Functions
+These fn expect to receive a fn as an argument or returns a function